l2iterative/gdb0/gdb_macOS_arm.md

 ```

 Then, download the Ubuntu Server ISO (https://ubuntu.com/download/server) and start a QEMU simulation for x86-64 with that ISO.

-We recommend a very recent one (23.10 instead of 22.04) because we do need a recent version of `gdb-multiarch`, which would support riscv32 and can demangle it.
+It is important to use a very recent version of Ubuntu.
+For example, use 23.10 instead of 22.04 because we do need a recent version
+of `gdb-multiarch`, which would support riscv32 and is capable to demangle it (which is mangled by Rust).

 ```console
 host@host:~$ qemu-system-x86_64 -m 4096 -drive file=gdb.img -net user,hostfwd=tcp::10022-:22 -net nic -cdrom ./ubuntu-22.04.3-live-server-amd64.iso
 ```